cyverse-de/cyverse-de.github.io/osg/short-term.md

 ## Initializing the iRODS Connection

-As long as you're using version 4.x of the icommands and not using custom iRODS credentials, initializing the iRODS connection is very easy.
-The file, `config.json` is made to be compatible with the file that the icommands use to specify the server connection settings.
+As long as you're using version 4.x of the icommands and not using custom iRODS credentials, initializing the iRODS connection is very easy. `config.json` is made to be compatible with the file that the icommands use to specify the server connection settings.
 The wrapper script can simply copy `config.json` to `~/.irods/irods_environment.json`.
 And start using the icommands.